willmorrison1/daRt/README.md

 ```

 There are twelve files each with 6 variables and each as a 3D array -
 i.e. quite a lot of data.
 Load in the data all at once.
-It is relatively
-memory intensive

 ``` r
 simData <- daRt::getData(x = simFiles, nCores = 2)